thunder-engine/thunder-doc/reference/sprite.rst

 Description
 -----------

 Sprites usually used in games to display environment and characters in 2D games.
-This class also supports sprite sheets to contain several images in one container to simplify animation or handle tile maps.